stheralves/quickstart/README.md

 1. Download the JBoss Enterprise Application Platform 6 Maven repository distribution ZIP and Web Framework Kit Maven repository zip, unzip every Maven repository zip file into a directory of your choice.

-2. Modify the `settings-eap-example.xml` file located in the root of your quickstarts folder.
+2. Modify the `settings-wfk-example.xml` file located in the root of your quickstarts folder.
-    * Replace all instances of ${eapMavenRepoUrl} within `file:///path/to/jboss-eap/repo` with the fully qualified path to the Maven repository you unzipped in the previous step.
+    * Replace all instances of ${eapMavenRepoUrl} with the fully qualified path to the Maven repository you unzipped in the previous step.
     * Be sure to use 3 forward slashes after `file:`: 2 for the protocol and 1 for the fully qualified path.
 For example:

             file:///home/username/Quickstarts/jboss-eap-6.0-quickstarts